-Activity EG no# Applicable Guidelines G eneral Guidelines Site Selection • Afforestation Activities EG 1.1 The site selected for the activity must not be in areas that are: wildlife conflict areas, waste dumpsites, highly polluted/contaminated land or water areas, natural drainage courses, areas prone to floods.
-Soil and Water Conservation works and Land levelling and treatment EG 1.2 EG 1.3 Any cultural site including cemeteries and graves on proposed sites will, with the agreement of the community be well demarcated and the area will not be cleared or undergo any soil and water conservation measures or reforestation activities.
-Avoid disturbing land on or near sites of historical significance and • Spring catchment treatment works avoid using areas of historical importance for storing material, setting up nursery.
-Soil and Water Conservation Works Contour Trenches, Stone Bunds, EG 2.1 Ensure that material required for construction of bunds, nala bunds, water harvesting structures, etc., is procured on-site or from authorized quarries.
-Water Absorption trenches Gully Plugs EG 2.2 Ensure that the recharge structure is located at a safe distance (at least 15 metres) for possible sources of contamination (e.g., manure heaps, leach pit latrines, etc.) (vegetative or earthen), EG 2.3 Ensure that the design of the recharge structure includes silt trap and filter media to prevent contamination of the well. • Field Bunds, Stone Outlets EG 2.4 Ensure that the open dug well is properly secured with a wall/fence and cover to avoid accidental falls.
-Percolation Pits, Well Recharge Pits Sunken Ponds, E.G 2.5 Special investigations should be conducted whilst undertaking vegetation cover in eco- sensitive catchments unless adequate buffer zones are in place. other water small storage structures,Drainage line E.G 2.6 The material to be used for check dams will depend upon whatever is available locally and no check damming should be attempted unless suitable stone, brick, timber or brushwood is available at the location. treatmentVegetation E.G 2.7 All check dams constructed should not exceed 3 m height cover on treated and reclaimed land such as E.G 2.8 In view of high rainfall, contour bunding should be inward sloping.
-There should be guide furrows across slope to divert run off towards the inward side where a guide channel should be provided. grasses and trees on S&amp;WC measures Development of pastures Adoption of E.G 2.9 When integrating agroforestry (alley cropping) into cultivated land, a 2 to 4-m spacing between trees is adequate for erosion control depending on species.
-The age of the perennials is also important as most species become effective sediment traps about two to three years after planting. silvi-pature models • Afforestation • Development of E.G 2.10 Terracing must be constructed when the soil is neither too dry nor too wet.
-New terraces should be protected at their risers and outlets and should be carefully maintained, especially during the first two years.
+Activity EG no# Applicable Guidelines G eneral Guidelines Site Selection EG 1.1 The site selected for the activity must not be in areas that are: wildlife conflict areas, waste dumpsites, highly • Afforestation polluted/contaminated land or water areas, natural drainage courses Activities areas prone to floods. • Soil and Water EG 1.2 Any cultural site including cemeteries and graves on proposed sites Conservation works and will, with the agreement of the community be well demarcated and Land levelling the area will not be cleared or undergo any soil and water and traatmant conservation measures or reforestation activities.
+Spring catchment EG 1.3 Avoid disturbing land on or near sites of historical significance and treatment works avoid using areas of historical importance for storing material, setting up nursery.
+Soi and Water Conservation Works Contour EG 2.1 Ensure that material required for construction of bunds, nala bunds, Trenches, water harvesting structures, etc., is procured on-site or from • Stone Bunds, authorized quarries. • Water Absorption EG 2.2 Ensure that the recharge structure is located at a safe distance (at trenches least 15 metres) for possible sources of contamination (e.g., manure Gully Plugs heaps, leach pit latrines, etc.) (vegetative or EG 2.3 Ensure that the design of the recharge structure includes silt trap earthen), and filter media to prevent contamination of the well.
+EG 2.4 Ensure that the open dug well is properly secured with a wall/fence Stone OutletsPercolation Pits, and cover to avoid accidental falls.
+Well Recharge E.G 2.5 Special investigations should be conducted whilst undertaking Pits vegetation cover in eco- sensitive catchments unless adequate • Sunken Ponds, buffer zones are in place. other water E.G 2.6 The material to be used for check dams will depend upon whatever small storage is available locally and no check damming should be attempted structures, unless suitable stone, brick, timber or brushwood is available at the Drainage line treatment location.
+Vegetation E.G 2.7 All check dams constructed should not exceed 3 m height cover on treated E G 2.8 In view of high rainfall, contour bunding should be inward sloping. and reclaimed There should be guide furrows across slope to divert run off land such as towards the inward side where a guide channel should be provided. grasses and trees - on S&WC E G 2.9 When integrating agroforestry (alley cropping) into cultivated land, measures a 2 to 4-m spacing between trees is adequate for erosion control • Development of depending on species.
+The age of the perennials is also important as pastures most species become effective sediment traps about two to three Adoption of years after planting. silvi-pature E.G 2.10 Terracing must be constructed when the soil is neither too dry nor modelsAfforestation too wet.
+New terraces should be protected at their risers and outlets Anorestation Development of and should be carefully maintained, especially during the first two - Development of years.